defacto64/qwac_detector/README.md

 This software is NOT bug-free, is NOT optimized, and is NOT supported.
 It may NOT always be accurate or reliable.
 I did NOT care about privacy issues (but I don't think there are any).
 This software may cause your browser to become unresponsive or to crash.
 And it could get even worse if it's your bad day!
 Of course I'm exaggerating, but you never know.
 If you decide to use this software, or just give it a try, you do it AT YOUR OWN RISK.

+## Compatible browsers

 To date, this WebExtension only works with Chromium-based browsers.
 I also developed a similar add-on for Firefox, but for now I am not sharing it.

+## Compatibile operating systems

+For now, this WebExtension only works under Windows 10 and 11.
+Do not know if it works under previous versions, but I expect it to.
+If I have time and desire, maybe later I will also publish the version for Linux and possibly for macOS.

 ## Specifications
 * Retrieve the web server's TLS certificate (only for the main frame).